Special Weather Statement issued for Chukchi Sea Coast, Eastern Norton Sound and Nulato Hills by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Avery, Buncombe, Burke Mountains, Caldwell Mountains, Graham by NWS
+Special Weather Statement issued for Adams, Brown, Butler, Clermont, Clinton, Hamilton, Highland by NWS

-Effective: 2022-12-07 11:11:00 EST Expires: 2022-12-07 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Avery; Buncombe; Burke Mountains; Caldwell Mountains; Graham; Haywood; Henderson; Macon; Madison; McDowell Mountains; Mitchell; Northern Jackson; Southern Jackson; Swain; Transylvania; Yancey PATCHY DENSE FOG CONTINUES THIS MORNING ACROSS THE MOUNTAINS Areas of locally dense fog will continue across the mountains this morning.
-Visibility will be reduced to one-half mile in some locations, and will be quite variable over short distances.
-Visibility may change rapidly, such that even in areas with better visibility, dense fog may cause brief sporadic impacts.
-If traveling in the mountains this morning, be prepared to encounter patchy dense fog.
-Drive slowly, use your low-beam headlights and fog lamps, and allow extra stopping distance.
+Effective: 2022-12-09 23:55:00 EST Expires: 2022-12-10 09:00:00 EST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Adams; Brown; Butler; Clermont; Clinton; Hamilton; Highland; Scioto; Warren AREAS OF FOG THIS MORNING Fog is expected to develop this morning and persist through daybreak.
+Visibilities will likely be reduced below a mile at times.
+Some patchy dense fog is also possible, with visibilities of a quarter mile or less.
+If traveling, be prepared for fog that could suddenly reduce visibilities.
+Slow down and remain alert for changing conditions.

 weather.gov